Licentiate in Sacred Scripture

-Licentiate in Sacred Scripture (SSL; Latin: Licentia in Sacra Scriptura) is an ecclesiastical second-cycle academic degree in Biblical Studies conferred by pontifical faculties, most notably the Pontifical Biblical Institute.
+Licentiate in Sacred Scripture (SSL; Latin: Licentia in Sacra Scriptura) is a canonical second-cycle academic degree in Biblical Studies conferred by pontifical faculties, most notably the Pontifical Biblical Institute.
 Within the system of Catholic ecclesiastical studies the licentiate is the intermediate degree between the baccalaureate and the doctorate, and it has canonical effects in the Catholic Church, particularly for teaching in seminaries and ecclesiastical faculties.

 History

 The origins of the SSL are closely tied to the founding (1909) and early development of the Pontifical Biblical Institute (Pontificium Institutum Biblicum).
 Initially, the Institute prepared students to sit examinations administered by the Pontifical Biblical Commission.
 In 1916, Pope Benedict XV, by the apostolic letter Cum Biblia sacra, authorized the Institute to grant the academic degree of licence in the name of the Biblical Commission.
 In 1928, Pius XI’s motu proprio Quod maxime granted the Institute academic independence from the Commission and the right to confer the doctorate.

 More broadly, the framework for ecclesiastical degrees was first comprehensively codified in the apostolic constitution Sapientia christiana (1979) and updated by Veritatis gaudium (2017/2018), which together regulate ecclesiastical universities and faculties and identify the three cycles of baccalaureate, licentiate, and doctorate.